 - Find out their “why” or their “hot button”.
-Ask them if they value your relationship enough to do something differently to avoid conflict in the future and get a commitment from them as to future behaviours.
+Ask them if they value your relationship enough to do something differently to avoid conflict in the future and get a commitment from them as to future behaviors.

 - Identify if there is someone protecting them from facing consequences and determine if you have any influence with them.

-We must not help passive-aggressives cripple themselves emotionally by enabling poor behaviour.
+We must not help passive-aggressives cripple themselves emotionally by enabling poor behavior.
 In fact, whether they are hiding behind excuses (ex: a bad childhood, chronic drama or mental illness such as anxiety), we must help them develop responsibility and resilience.
 That is done through respectful, honest and direct communication where you express your expectations.

-What I really hope you will take away from this is that we are being kind when we help them identify and choose mature and honest behaviours while showing them respectful ways to express their underlying anger.
+What I really hope you will take away from this is that we are being kind when we help them identify and choose mature and honest behaviors while showing them respectful ways to express their underlying anger.

 Have a conflict free day!